top of page

 Foreword

-The League of Nations 101 series' aim is to examine the system-level operations, the possible strategies used by state representations and the activities of the people that were operating the system or intended to prevail in it, as well as to find the place of the League of Nations in the history of diplomacy and international institutions.
+The League of Nations series' aim is to examine the system-level operations, the possible strategies used by state representations and the activities of the people that were operating the system or intended to prevail in it, as well as to find the place of the League of Nations in the history of diplomacy and international institutions.

 The League of Nations VS the United Nations

 In the previous articles, the League of Nations was described from different aspects, from its establishment to its successes and failures.
-This article aims to examine the differences and similarities between the two large organizations that succeeded each other, and whose objective is to maintain peace: the League of Nations and the United Nations.
+This article aims to examine the differences and similarities between the two large organizations that succeeded each other and whose objective is to maintain peace: the League of Nations and the United Nations.

-As stated in the previous article of the series, the League of Nations had lots of failures on a political level: as the League itself was not able to control the great powers, it also had to maneuver among them, so it could not control the serious political crises emerging one after another either.
+As stated in the previous article of the series, the League of Nations had lots of failures on a political level: as the League itself was not able to control the great powers, it also had to manoeuvre among them, so it could not control the serious political crises emerging one after another either.
 Thus, at the beginning of World War II, the League undoubtedly failed, and the idea of a new, similar organization was proposed by Franklin Delano Roosevelt, who started to organize a postwar planning committee even before the outbreak of World War II (Johnson, 2021).

 During World War II, in 1943, Secretary of State Cordell Hull and the British Anthony Eden agreed to call for a new international organization that would be based on "the principle sovereign equality of all nations" (Charter of the UN, 1945).
-Later that year, Roosevelt proposed to Stalin to form such an organization and the following year the representatives of the US, Great Britain, the USSR and China met at Dumbarton Oaks (Washington) to draft the charter of the new organization.
-The charter was completed in San Francisco in 1945 and with that the United Nations was born (Office of the Historian, 2017).
+Later that year, Roosevelt proposed to Stalin to form such an organization and the following year, the representatives of the US, Great Britain, the USSR and China met at Dumbarton Oaks (Washington) to draft the charter of the new organization.
+The charter was completed in San Francisco in 1945, and with that, the United Nations was born (Office of the Historian, 2017).

 Thus, while the League of Nations was created according to the aims of US president Woodrow Wilson, the idea of establishing a new League of Nations came from US president Franklin Delano Roosevelt.
 However, while the US did not join the League of Nations, it did join the UN, which also featured an important turning point in US foreign policy, marked by Bretton Woods.

-The League of Nations was disbanded in 1946 and while the main headquarters of the UN were established in New York, a regional office in Geneva was also created, in the same building that was built to accommodate the League of Nations.
+The League of Nations was disbanded in 1946, and while the main headquarters of the UN was established in New York, a regional office in Geneva was also created in the same building that was built to accommodate the League of Nations.
 As the UN is the successor of the League of Nations, there is a strong continuity between the two: even the Archives of the League of Nations are located in the main building of the UN Headquarters in Geneva (UN Research Guides, 2022), as the ceased League of Nations handed over all its assets to the UN, and granted the new UN Secretariat full control of its Library and archives (United Nations, 2022).

-Handing over the properties was not the oly continuity between the two organizations.
+Handing over the properties was not the only continuity between the two organizations.
 Besides the parallel aims, a similar organizational structure also was established: the Assembly, the Council, and the Secretariat (headed by a Secretary-General) became the main bodies of the new organization as well.

 Those working in or alongside the League of Nations apparently were not disillusioned with the idea of such an organization either: Zoltán Baranyai, who was the most important figure of the Hungarian representation next to the League of Nations from its establishment until its demise, also took a position with the United Nations in 1945, as did many other people.